 1. Preheat oven to 375* and line a baking sheet with foil.

 2. Cut the squash in half horizontally.
 Remove seeds, then place on the baking sheet.
-Brush each half with melted butter, then sprinkle over: generous cinnamon, brown sugar, salt to taste.
+Brush each half with melted butter, then sprinkle over: generous cinnamon, brown sugar, and salt to taste.
 Divide the broken pecans between each half.

 3. Cover the squash with another piece of foil and roast for 30 minutes.
-Remove foil and go for 5-10 minutes longer, until squash is fork-tender.
+Remove foil and go for 5-10 minutes longer until squash is fork-tender.
 Serve immediately.